 Tuesday morning was time to stamp the back of the canvas to ensure all paintings were done during the festival.
 I arrived at about noon, got my canvas stamped, and then headed to Stevens Canyon Road to paint along Stevens Creek.
 It was also very shady, which was nice as the week was forecast to be very hot.
 I ended up doing one painting, using a little artistic license for the lighting as the canyon area was quite dark.

-go I only got it about half done before having to leave for an artists reception and meeting back in Los Gatos.
+go to link I only got it about half done before having to leave for an artists reception and meeting back in Los Gatos.
 Below are a couple shots of the artists meeting–

 The forecast was to be clear all day, so I departed at 5:30am to try and catch the morning light in the New Almaden and Hicks Road area in the southern part of Los Gatos and San Jose.
 It was foggy!
 I proceeded up around Almaden Reservoir, and found a great spot at the end of the lake with a lot of vegetation and color.
 It was also looking towards the sun peeking through the fog.
 Around 9 the sky had mostly cleared.

-follow link After lunch, it was back to Carson House to continue work on that painting.
+follow After lunch, it was back to Carson House to continue work on that painting.

 Woke up early, but wasn’t planning to go out until the fog had cleared, and what do you know, a clear morning!
 It was around morning rush hour and I wanted to go back to the New Almaden area, so took the back roads, Hwy 101 down to Bailey, and up over a small ridge to McKean Road.
 It was foggy again in the area!
 As soon as I cleared the ridge, though, the fog was lifting and Mt Unumhum was lit up by the rising sun.
 A great view I had to paint.
 As soon as I pulled off the road, a local park ranger came by and said I could not park along the road and had to wait until 8a when the Calero Reservoir parking was open.
 So, I killed some time getting coffee, and came back to Calero and spent most of the morning doing the painting.

-15 august essay in punjabi By the time I was done, the fog had completely disappeared…
+essay reference template By the time I was done, the fog had completely disappeared…